rackerlabs/docs-cloud-queues/api-docs/getting-started/examples/gs-claim-messages.rst

 The client (worker) needs to delete the message when it has finished processing it.
 The client deletes the message before the claim expires to ensure that the message is processed only once.

-If a client needs
-more time, Cloud Queues provides the :ref:`update claim<patch-update-claim>` operation to make changes.
+If a client needs more time, |product name| provides the :ref:`update claim<patch-update-claim>` operation to make changes.

 As part of the delete operation, workers specify the claim ID (which is best done by simply using